graasp/docs/blog/unlisted/unlisted-staging-updates.md

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

+We're working on an improvement for categories in our OER library.
+To head to direction, we first started to migrate the **language** categories.
+Starting from now, the item's language will be used by the searching engine in the library to find matching collections.
+Please set your items' language with your content's language if it exists.
+Currently Graasp supports _english_, _french_, _german_, _italian_, _spanish_ and _arabic_.

 ## Auth

-- french: update translations
-- german: update translations
+- Allow to press Enter to login with email
 - Show message when resetting password is successful
 - Upgrade to Material UI 6
-- Allow to press Enter to login with email
+- Update French and German translations

 ## Builder

-- Remove lang category and use item lang instead
+- Replace language categories with item lang
 - Refactor creation and edition dialogs
 - Clear item selection on navigation
 - Upgrade to Material UI 6

 ## Library

-- Show item lang instead of category lang
+- Use supported languages instead of language category in search bar
-- Change lang category filter to item lang
 - Upgrade to Material UI 6

 ## Player